Lexington (USA)

 As an individual

 A bay horse, Lexington stood 15.3 hands and was considered extremely well conformed, with powerful shoulders and hindquarters.
-He suffered from defective vision (his sire, Boston, had gone blind) and was losing his eyesight by the time he retired from racing as a 5-year-old; he became completely blind during his stud career.
+He suffered from defective vision and had lost most of his eyesight by the time he retired from racing as a 5-year-old; he became completely blind during his stud career.
 His head had a distinctive shape with a slightly bulging forehead, a slight dish at mid-profile and a convex nose, and he regularly transmitted this “moose head” profile to his descendants.
 During his stud career, his disposition was said to rival his sire Boston's for willfulness and viciousness; as his dam Alice Carneal was also said to be quite high-strung, he was not bred for a placid temperament.
+Nonetheless, other sources state that while Lexington was a dominant horse and inclined to demand attention, he was generally calm and intelligent.

 As a stallion